kpb/tekton-dev-box/README.md

-# Centos 8 Tekton Development Box
+# CentOS 8 Tekton Development Box

 ## What is this?